rsivanov/RestEase.Serialization.Extensions/README.md

     Assert.True(request.Ids.SequenceEqual(response.Ids));
 }
 ```
-The problem is that [RestEase supports only Json serialization or ToString](https://github.com/canton7/RestEase#query-parameters) and that's not what asp.net core mvc expects according to the [official documentation](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/model-binding?view=aspnetcore-3.1#complex-types).
+The problem is that [RestEase supports only Json serialization or ToString](https://github.com/canton7/RestEase#query-parameters) and that's not what ASP.NET Core MVC expects according to the [official documentation](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/model-binding?view=aspnetcore-3.1#complex-types).

 How to use
 ===